-A cold room is a type of refrigeration chamber or insulated space designed to maintain an artificially generated temperature or range of temperatures.
+A cold room, sometimes referred to as a refrigeration room, is a type of refrigeration chamber or insulated space designed to maintain an artificially generated temperature or range of temperatures.
 Cold rooms are used for storing temperature-sensitive, perishable items, such as food items and pharmaceutical products like vaccines.
-Cold rooms can vary in size from very small walk-in rooms to very large warehouse storage.
+Refrigerated rooms can vary in size from very small walk-in rooms to very large warehouse storage.

 Why Use a Cold Room?

-Cold rooms provide precise temperature control for commercial facilities where consistent, powerful refrigeration or freezing is required.
+Cold room storage provides precise temperature control for commercial facilities where consistent, powerful refrigeration or freezing is required.
 For food or chemical storage, this means long-term temperature regulation for perishable or unstable products, lowered deterioration rates, and peace of mind knowing that items are preserved in the optimal conditions.

 For pharmaceuticals, the FDA indicates current best practices for the warehousing of drugs and requires them to be stored “under appropriate conditions of temperature, humidity, and light so that the identity, strength, quality, and purity of the drug products are not affected.”
 Cold rooms represent one of the above mentioned requirements for cold storage of these products.